neelsmith/validation-tutorial/tut/concepts.md

-`MidMarkupReader`s are required to identify all the types of editions they recognize.
-For the version of `MidProseABReader`, that is only the `MidDiplomaticEdition` type.
+`MidMarkupReader`s are required to identify *all* the types of editions they recognize.
+For the version of `MidProseABReader` used in this tutorial, that is only the `MidDiplomaticEdition` type.

 ```tut
 reader.editionTypes
 ```

-The reader can create a new edition from a citable node:
+The reader can create a new edition of a citable node

 ```tut
 import edu.holycross.shot.cite._